‘Thought-provoking, poignant and unavoidable theatre‘

 You can contact us to discuss your project, in confidence, and we will be happy to use our experience to craft a proposal that best suits your needs.
 We believe health and well being concerns us all and better health comes through collaboration.
 We would love to hear from you.

-We have just finished celebrating the incredible work nurses and midwives do by presenting a new commission ‘A Serious Incident’ at the Newcastle Hospitals 19th Annual Nursing and Midwifery Conference.
+We recently celebrated the incredible work nurses and midwives do by presenting a new commission ‘A Serious Incident’ at the Newcastle Hospitals 19th Annual Nursing and Midwifery Conference.
 It was a fantastic experience for us.
-Stimulating, challenging and humbling too…
+Stimulating, challenging and humbling too.
+The commissioners wrote to us after the event to say:

 ‘We are all still on a high… it has been a real pleasure to work with you… you helped us hold our nerve when we were a bit scared and took fledgling ideas and created something that resonated so well with the audience.
 It was amazing to see..’